Implantation failure and repeated miscarriage unit

 An accurate study of implantation failure requires a multidisciplinary assessment.
 For this reason, a working group that specializes in these disorders was created at INSTITUTO BERNABEU.
 This group includes gynecologists, endocrinologists, molecular biologists, geneticians and embryologists.

-THE MALE FACTOR is studied by karyotype, DNA fragmentation, and andrological examination and chromosome assessment.
+The MALE FACTOR is studied through the karyotype, DNA fragmentation, an andrology-based exploration and chromosome assessment.

 Indeed, these days molecular and genetic biology techniques make it possible to analyze all of the embryo’s chromosomes, as the most common cause for implantation failure and early miscarriage is an anomalous number and constitution of embryo chromosomes.